 What should the extended warranty agreement include?

 You must provide a written copy of the extended warranty agreement to the consumer at the time they buy it.
+If you sell the extended warranty over the phone, then you must provide a copy within 5 working days after the date that the agreement is made.
 The agreement must be in plain language, easy to read and clearly presented.

 The front page of the agreement must have:

 a summary of the consumer's rights and remedies under the CGA

 a comparison between the relevant CGA guarantees and the protections provided by the extended warranty

 a summary of the consumer's right to cancel the agreement

 your business' name, street address, phone number and email address.

 The front page containing the key information should not be preceded by a cover page.
 For example, the extended warranty should not include a promotional cover page or a cover page containing details of the terms of the extended warranty.